John Duncan and

 discovered traditional folk music and learned to play both guitar

-leaving the military, John played in the local folk music scene
+and mandolin.
+On leaving the military, John played in the local folk

-the ceilidh dances, and shares vocals with John Woodside.
-A huge
+play guitar, calls the ceilidh dances, and shares vocals with the

-Bass guitar & vocals.
-Fraserburgh-born Jim moved to Banff over a
+Jim Buchan Bass guitar & vocals.
+Fraserburgh-born Jim moved to

-quarter of a century ago, and has just about settled in.
+Banff over a quarter of a century ago, and has just about settled

-Jim played side drum in Fraserburgh & District Boys Brigade Pipe
+in.
+In his youth, Jim played side drum in Fraserburgh & District

-Band, and was Principal Viola* in the Fraserburgh Academy Orchestra.
+Boys Brigade Pipe Band, and was Principal Viola* in the Fraserburgh

 Whigmaleerie in 2017, bringing with him 40+ years of playing